Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 Filesystem locations given here are examples.
 You could choose other disc drives or folders of your liking instead:

-1. Skip this step and go directly to step 2 if you use Matlab R2014b or later.
+1. Skip this step and go directly to step 2 if you use Matlab R2014b or later, instead of an older Matlab version or of GNU/Octave.

     Download and install the Subversion installer

     -   **Windows:** [Subversion 1.7.x command-line client][svnwin]